 The probes in SuperStar have been selected on the basis of diversity and availability of data.
 The probes available differ for CSD and PDB data.
 The most useful probes to start exploring a binding site are usually:

-- Alcohol Oxygen: the hydroxyl group can both donate and accept hydrogen bonds, so favorable spots for donor and acceptor will be detected.
+- Alcohol Oxygen: the hydroxyl group can both donate and accept hydrogen bonds, so favorable spots for hydrogen bond donors or acceptors will be detected.

 - Carbonyl Oxygen: this probe will effectively indicate favorable spots for hydrogen bond acceptors.